alikianyyy7-hue/Devkaweb-naqshineh/README.md

 - Online payment integration
 - Blog section for cultural articles
 - Dedicated sections: About Us, Contact Us, Products, and FAQ
+- Dynamic customization of icons and texts for Contact Us, About Us, and FAQ sections via WordPress Customizer.
 ---

 ##  Values and Future Goals